SoftwareBrothers/hapijs-mongoose-app-bootstrap/README.md

 - database configuration
 - eslint linter configuration
 - API documentation generator using swagger
-- inline documnetation generator using jsdoc
+- inline documentation generator using jsdoc
 - authentication routes using JWT

 Using this repo as a start for new app should save you one day of development.